induction-axiom/prompt-gallery/README.md

 ## Project Vision

-**Nano Banana Pro Prompt Marketplace**
+**Prompt Gallery**

-Our end goal is to create a dynamic marketplace where users can:
+Our goal is to create a dynamic marketplace where users can:
 - **Discover** interesting prompts created by others.
 - **Upload** their own high-quality prompt templates.
 - **Generate** pictures using these prompt templates.
 - **Share & Interact**: Generated results are public by default.
-Users can like prompts/results, and a feed will show top-ranked content.
+Users can like prompts/results, and a feed shows top-ranked content.

 ## Architecture & Tech Stack

-We utilize a modern stack to move fast during Hackweek:
+We utilize a modern stack to move fast:

 ### Frontend
 - **React** (via Vite)
-- **Tailwind CSS** for styling
+- **Tailwind CSS** for styling (Custom Firebase Theme)
 - **Google Sign-In** for authentication
-- **useReducer** for complex state management (Templates & Creations)
+- **Context API + useReducer** for efficient state management

 ### Backend & AI
 - **Firebase Cloud Functions** (v2): Serverless backend handling API logic.